 He played just six times for the London club, and turned out for a handful more for clubs lower down the English football pyramid, before crossing the Atlantic to play for Sporting Kansas City and Chivas USA.

 Skúlason had already made his Iceland debut before making his first competitive appearance in an Arsenal shirt, but while he played 36 times for his country, he never added to that one Arsenal game.

 After travelling with his country to the 2018 World Cup, the midfielder returned to the Icelandic league with Fylkir over the summer.

 Czech forward Papadopulos spent the entire Invincibles season on loan at Arsenal from Banik Ostrava but only ended up with seven League Cup minutes to show for it.

 One of the youngest players on Arsenal’s books at the time, he is still playing and continues to bang in the goals.
-Papadopulos has 16 for Polish club Piast Gilwice in two-and-a-half years, keeping the club in contention for a Champions League spot.
+Papadopulos has 16 for Polish club Piast Gliwice in two-and-a-half years, keeping the club in contention for a Champions League spot.